yarmand/webpair/README.md

 # !!!
-Project not supporated anymore!!!
+Project not supported anymore!!!
 ## have a look at tmate: https://github.com/tmate-io/tmate

 ---